 Foodstuffs with current restrictions

 These controls exist to protect public health and may either suspend imports or specify conditions of import.
 In most cases, consignments may only be imported through designated entry points, documentary checks must be carried out and sampling and analysis or examination may be required prior to release.

 Most non-POAO may enter through any port, however you must check that the port has the necessary facilities in place to handle the imported produce.
 Importers should contact the port or contact the local authority where the port is situated.

-These are products likely to be contaminated with aflatoxins (such as nuts) and uncultivated wild mushrooms that may be contaminated with radiocaesium following the Chernobyl power station incident.
+These are products likely to be contaminated with aflatoxins (such as nuts), pesticides, Salmonella or radiocaesium.

 Importers should be aware that some products from specific countries are subject to emergency controls and can only enter the UK through designated border control posts (BCPs).

 Legislation for importing produce of non-animal origin

 Food which is intended for human consumption must meet the general food safety requirements of European Union law.

 Under Regulation 178/2002 food must not be unsafe, this means: